PavanRangani/docs/docs/prd/tasks/task-instance.md

     - When user change the start date to future date, task can be removed from Open tab to Upcoming tab.
     - For `Trade log` task, default start date will be set to `today + 30`.
 For ex.
 If the current date is `29th Mar 2022`, start date will be set to the `28th Apr 2022`.
   - Due Date
     - Date input field.
+By default, it is blank.
-Shows error message when user enters a past date.
+    - Shows error message when user enters a past date.
+    - It is always greater than or equal to `Start date` otherwise system shows error message.
-    - For `Multi-Step` task, it's a disabled field and the user can't add it.
+    - For `Multi-Step` task,
+      - It's a disabled field and the user can't add it.
 It shows the highest due date of the Sub-task.
+      - It's enabled when the `Configure Due days for subtasks` is true in the template.
+        - When user enter a due date, system will auto calculate sub-tasks due date based on the days entered in the template.
+(This date is not stored in the database)
+        - When user removes the template for the one-time tasks, system will reset the due date of the task and set the max due date of the sub-tasks and field will be disabled.
+      - When user change the due date, system won't update the due date of the manually added sub-tasks.
 - RACI
     - `RACI Roles` and `+` button both are disabled field until the `Family` is selected.
 On hover, shows tooltip message.
     - For `Trade log` tasks, Responsible roles will be pre filled with the `Investment Associte` of the selected family and allows to change it.